kenk67/release-test/README.md

 # How the semantic python release works

+---

+#### *python semantic terms*

+1. A release refers to the automated process of
+    - Determining the next version number
+    - Creating a changelog
+    - Tagging the release i.e adding a tag to the latest commit
+    - Miscellaneous:
+        - publishing the package to pypi
+        - Building the package

+---

 ## Version bump

 - The semantic release is a tool that automates the versioning and package publishing process based on the commit